Providing climate change advice to New Zealand’s regions

 Regional-scale climate change projections may be more useful for New Zealand's local governments than those provided at the national scale by the Ministry for the Environment, so that they can adequately assess the local risks presented by climate change to prepare their communities for the future impacts of climate change.

-NIWA has provided regional-scale high resolution maps and detailed reports to four regional councils so far—Northland Regional Council, Horizons Regional Council, Greater Wellington Regional Council, and Tasman District Council (links below).
+NIWA has provided regional-scale high resolution maps and detailed reports to five regional councils so far—Northland Regional Council, Auckland Council, Horizons Regional Council, Greater Wellington Regional Council, and Tasman District Council (links below).

 Along with descriptions of the projected future changes to different climate variables, including rainfall, temperature, snow, hot days, frosts, solar radiation, these reports have been tailored to each region following discussions about sectors of concern.
 These may include impacts of climate change on biodiversity, biosecurity, river flows, aquaculture, agriculture, storm surge, and groundwater, among others.